Vindulamj/Pthread_C-_Sample/README.md

 This program illustrates parallel programing using the Pthread library.

-For more infoamtion rerer below links.
+For more information rerer below links.

 **Installation Guide of Pthread in Windows**<br>
 http://www.ipd.uni-karlsruhe.de/multicore/research/download/HowToGuide-POSIX.pdf